mdn/content/files/en-us/mozilla/add-ons/webextensions/api/declarativenetrequest/getdisabledruleids/index.md

   - : An object containing details of the ruleset to return disabled rules for.
     - `rulesetId`
-      - : `string` The ID of the static ruleset to modify.
+      - : `string` The ID of the static ruleset to query.

 ### Return value

-A [`Promise`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) fulfilled with an array of string containing static rules IDs.
-If no rules are disabled, the array is empty.
+A [`Promise`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) fulfilled with an array of static [rules IDs](/en-US/docs/Mozilla/Add-ons/WebExtensions/API/declarativeNetRequest/Rule#id ) or an empty array if there are no disabled rules.
 If the request fails, the promise is rejected with an error message.

-## Examples

-{{WebExtExamples}}
+{{WebExtExamples("h2")}}

 ## Browser compatibility